ralphjus/Flix/README.md

 ### Notes

-Trailer viewing is imperfect.
-I am not sure if it is a logic, network, or debugging issue, but sometimes the modally presented trailer webpage needs to be closed and reopened to view the correct trailer.
+~~Trailer viewing is imperfect.
+I am not sure if it is a logic, network, or debugging issue, but sometimes the modally presented trailer webpage needs to be closed and reopened to view the correct trailer.~~

-I also need to implement an alternative page to load if there is no trailer available from the database.
-As of now the app will just crash if it cannot find the index.
+**UPDATE 10/5/2020:** Trailer loading is fixed thanks to TA help!
+I have also added activity indicators as the trailer webpages load (not pictured).

 Within the collectionView tab, I deviated away from superheros in favor of classic horror to keep in theme with the season.  :jack_o_lantern: :ghost:

 I also utilized the "get/movie/{movie_id}/recommendations" call rather than "get/movie/{movie_id}/similar" becuase my objective was to return movies from the era of the Universal classic monster movies.
 For example, I used the movie_id for Universal's American version of Dracula (movie_id = 138) and "similar" returned generic vampire movies whereas "recommendations" returned more desireable results.

+### TODO:
+- [ ] Implement an alternative page to load if there is no trailer available from the database.
+As of now the app will just crash if it cannot find the index.
+- [ ] Fix autoconstraints so that the details pages (and the newly added activity indicators) appear correctly on different devices/orientations.
+This will probably require orientation-dependant image manipulation that I still need to learn.

 [Skull Icon](https://www.flaticon.com/free-icon/skull_556209?term=skull&page=1&position=1) made by [Freepik](http://www.freepik.com/) from [Flaticon](https://www.flaticon.com/)